Statutory vs Non-Statutory Trust: Differences, Benefits & Examples

 Establishing a non-statutory trust requires an understanding of trust principles, contract law, and fiduciary duties before proceeding with formation.
 Physical document creation may take weeks, but gaining sufficient understanding to operate the trust correctly often requires several months of learning.

-The Freedom People provides comprehensive trust education that gives families the knowledge foundation needed to implement and maintain non-statutory structures with confidence, ensuring long-term validity and protection rather than creating problematic structures through ignorance.
+The Freedom People provides full trust education that gives families the knowledge foundation needed to implement and maintain non-statutory structures with confidence, supporting long-term validity and protection rather than creating problematic structures through gaps in understanding.